IMPORTANT: Even as postal services resume, delays in mail delivery are expected. Access your benefits online. Visit our guide for help.

 Living with a chronic disease such as diabetes, not only impacts your physical health, but your mental health.
 As your mental health can affect many aspects of your life—including your ability to handle stress and self-manage your care—it is important to look after your mental health and connect to resources and supports when you are experiencing challenges.
 Talk to health care professional about how you are feeling and remember you are not alone, help is available.

-Use our drug and health look-up tools on the member site to determine what coverage is available to you.
-Your benefits may include medications and diabetic supplies.
+Use the drug and health look-up tools on the member site to see what coverage is available to you and which medications and diabetic supplies may be included with your benefits.

 What services and resources are available to help me prevent and manage diabetes?